Ron's Gone Wrong: Development and production

 After founding Locksmith Animation, Sarah Smith wanted to create a film that observed the impact of the internet on children's relationships and self-esteem, which she realised could be made into a film after watching Her (2013), commenting "we have to make that film for kids, to [help] them evaluate those experiences".
 Smith approached Peter Baynham with one paragraph of story where a robot learns through imitation, Smith said that Baynham asked "what if it was an idiot and it was annoying?"
 Despite creating a British animated film, a creative decision was made to set it in a United States suburb.
-Locksmith co-founder Julie Lockhart explained, "From a design perspective, the fact that all the big tech companies are in California made it feel that’s where it should be.
+Locksmith co-founder Julie Lockhart explained, "From a design perspective, the fact that all the big tech companies are in California made it feel that's where it should be.
 We're also making films for a global audience that may not specifically be about British culture."

 Locksmith had a troubled history in securing a distributor for the project.
 In May 2016, the studio formed a production deal with Paramount Pictures in which they would distribute Locksmith's films under their Paramount Animation banner.
 However, the following year Paramount abandoned the deal when Paramount chairman and CEO Brad Grey was replaced by Jim Gianopulos.
 In September 2017, Locksmith formed a multi-year production deal with 20th Century Fox, which would distribute their films under the 20th Century Fox Animation label with Locksmith aiming to theatrically release a film every 12–18 months.
-Their deal was for 20th Century Fox to bolster Blue Sky's output and replace the loss of distributing DreamWorks Animation films, which are now owned and distributed by Universal Pictures, following its acquisition by NBCUniversal in August 2016.
+Their deal was for 20th Century Fox to bolster Blue Sky Studios' output and replace the loss of distributing DreamWorks Animation films, which are now owned and distributed by Universal Pictures, following its acquisition by NBCUniversal in August 2016.
 The acquisition of 20th Century Fox by Disney in March 2019 led to concern that the distribution deal would be lost again.
 Smith said the resulting acquisition was "terrifying", and described the prospect of promoting the project to Disney executives as "carrying coals to Newcastle", but ultimately they were supportive of the project.
 After production began on the film, Locksmith moved to Warner Bros.
-Pictures for its three films (Bad Fairies, The Lunar Chronicles and Wed Wabbit).
+Pictures for two animated feature films.